Selection

 Definition

-Inequality in income and wealth distribution is a generally accepted component of a dynamic market economy.
-However, the income and wealth gap must remain moderate and social inclusion be guaranteed for all.
-The goal is to keep the Gini coefficient of equivalised disposable income below the EU average until 2030 by means of suitable framework conditions as well as a targeted re-distribution of income through taxes and social benefits.
+Inequality in the distribution of income and wealth is a fundamentally accepted component of a dynamic market economy.
+However, the spread of income and wealth must remain moderate and social participation must be guaranteed for all.

 Data state